 On the other hand, contingency search is a pay-for-performance model.
 You only pay the recruiter when a successful placement is made.
 This method is commonly used for mid-level roles, roles with a broader talent pool, or when a quick time-to-hire is the paramount priority.

 Contingency recruiters often work non-exclusively and may compete with internal HR teams or other agencies.
-The inherent urgency in this pay-for-performance approach often leads to a shorter hiring time, but possibly less focus on cultural alignment or long-term leadership fit, as the incentive is primarily on quick placement.
+The inherent urgency in this pay-for-performance approach often leads to a shorter hiring time, but possibly less focus on cultural alignment or long-term leadership fit.
+Understanding these specific applications helps clarify in which scenario contingency search is the better option.

 Retained vs. Contingency Search: Key Differences

-Understanding the difference between retained and contingency search helps companies make truly strategic hiring decisions.
+Understanding the difference between retained and contingency search—especially the main financial difference—helps companies make truly strategic hiring decisions.
+To do so, it’s essential to understand the retained search fee structure and how it delivers a significant return on investment.
 Here are the major distinctions:

 When to Use a Contingency or Retained Recruiter